Commitments and Contingencies

 On April 5, 2012, the Company entered into a Patent and Technology License Agreement with The University of Texas M.D.
 Anderson Cancer Center ("MD Anderson").
 Pursuant to the agreement, the Company obtained a royalty-bearing, worldwide, exclusive license to intellectual property including patent rights related to the patents and technology the Company uses.
 Under the agreement, the Company pays a nonrefundable annual maintenance fee which escalates each anniversary and is currently in the mid-five digits.
 Additionally, the Company agreed to a running royalty percentage of net sales in the mid-single digits.
 The specific patents initially subject to the agreement expire between 2031 and 2032.

 All out-of-pocket expenses incurred by MD Anderson in filing, prosecuting and maintaining the licensed patents have been and shall continue to be assumed by the Company.
-For the three months ended March 31, 2021 and 2020, the Company paid approximately $0.1 million and $0.1 million, respectively, for expenses related to this agreement.
+For the six months ended June 30, 2021 and 2020, the Company paid approximately $0.1 million and $0.1 million, respectively, for expenses related to this agreement.

 Either party may terminate the Agreement or an order under the Agreement for default, if the other party materially breaches the Agreement; provided, however, no termination shall occur until thirty days after the defaulting party is notified in writing of the material breach and has failed to cure or give adequate assurances of performance within the thirty day period after notice of material breach.
 In addition, the Company may terminate the Agreement for any reason upon thirty days’ prior written notice and may terminate any order under the Agreement for any reason upon 120 days’ (before scheduled shipment) prior written notice.
 Sanmina may terminate the Agreement for any reason upon ninety days’ notice.
 In the event the Agreement or an order under the Agreement is terminated for any reason other than a breach by Sanmina, the Company is required to pay Sanmina termination charges equal to (i) the contract price for all finished product existing at the time of termination; (ii) Sanmina’s cost (including labor, components and applicable mark-ups per the pricing model) for all work in process; and (iii) the cost of components ordered by Sanmina pursuant to the Agreement.

 The Company leases space for its corporate office, which provides for an original 63 month term beginning on February 1, 2016, with initial rent payments of $7.6 thousand per month that escalate annually to a maximum of $8.9 thousand per month through the expiration of the agreement.
 On September 15, 2020, the Company entered into a 12 month extension of its corporate office lease.
-Total rent expense under this office space lease arrangement for each of the three months ended March 31, 2021 and 2020 was $23.6 thousand.
+Total rent expense under this office space lease arrangement for the three months ended June 30, 2021 and 2020 was $24.8 thousand and $23.1 thousand, respectively, and for the six months ended June 30, 2021 and 2020 was $48.4 thousand and $46.7 thousand, respectively.

-In the normal course of business, from time-to-time, the Company may be subject to claims in legal proceedings.
-However, the Company does not believe it is currently a party to any pending legal actions.
-Notwithstanding, legal proceedings are subject to inherent uncertainties and an unfavorable outcome could include monetary damages, and in such event, could result in a material adverse impact on the Company's business, financial position, results of operations or cash flows.
+From time to time, in the normal course of business, the Company may be subject to claims in legal proceedings.
+Legal proceedings are subject to inherent uncertainties and an unfavorable outcome could include monetary damages, and in such event, could result in a material adverse impact on the Company's business, financial position, results of operations or cash flows.

 The Company has agreements with certain employees to provide benefits, including salary and other wage-related benefits, in the event of termination.
 In addition, the Company has adopted a severance policy for certain key members of executive management to provide certain benefits, including salary and other wage-related benefits, in the event of termination without cause.
-In total, these benefits would amount to $3.6 million using the rate of compensation in effect at March 31, 2021.
+On May 8, 2021, the Board approved an amendment to the severance policy to cover all employees.
+In total, given the amendments to employee agreements, these benefits would amount to $4.8 million using the rate of compensation in effect at June 30, 2021.

 The entire disclosure for commitments, contingencies, and guarantees.